Concurrency

 variables:

 Objects can be pushed to channels using the arrow operator.
-The same operator can be used to
+The same operator can be used to pop objects from the other end:

 A channel can be closed to indicate that no further objects can be pushed.
 Any attempt